vmware-archive/kubeless/README.md

 ### PubSub function

-Messages need to be JSON messages.
 A function can be as simple as:

 ```python
 def foobar(context):